jchristi/syndicat/README.md

 * Dead feed finder/notifier719288
 * Fetch entire history of a website
 * Historical stats on a feed (like Trends) including how often it is read by you
+* Slider to show from "Only most important articles" to "All and more" for a category or view
+* Automatic detection of blog categories and provide UI for selecting which categories to subscribe to

 ## Contributing